YuanyueLi/yuanyueli.github.io/content/authors/Yuanyue-Li/_index.md

 I grew up and received my doctoral degree in China, then enjoyed several years working in Germany and United States.
 Currently, I am working at Zhejiang University in China as an independent PI.
 In my spare time, I enjoy exploring the world with my wife and our two daughters.

 I am actively seeking talented research assistants, graduate students, and postdoctoral researchers to join my lab.
-If you are interested in my research, please do not hesitate to reach out—I look forward to hearing from you!
+If you are interested in my research, please do not hesitate to send my an Email, I look forward to hearing from you!
 <!-- {style="text-align: justify;"} -->